ben-ole/sync_fog/README.md

 - SyncFog can be used with any storage supported by the famous [fog gem](https://github.com/fog/fog).
 - SyncFog is easy to configure (using almost the same attributes as carrierwave!)
 - SyncFog hooks in automatically on assets:precompile
+- tested with Rails 4.2 and OpenStack, but should work with Rails 3+

 ## Installation